chiao45/ams562-notes/software/req.rst

 .. note::

-    In this section, we will briefly introduce the software skill suggestions for taking this course.
+    In this section, we will briefly introduce the software skills needed for this course.
 We will provide useful links for you to further train yourself.

 .. _soft_req_docker: